toolleeo/cli-apps/README.md

 Programs to specifically deal audio/video files.

-* [BadaBoomBooks](https://github.com/WirlyWirly/BadaBoomBooks) - Quickly organize audiobooks using a terminal and web-browser.
-* [catnip](https://github.com/sweetbbak/catnip) - An Image picker using pure bash (C and Go version in the works) and kittys icat and Chafa's Sixel protocol.
 * [CreateVideoMeme](https://github.com/hache0099/CreateMemeVideo) - Bash tool to add captions to the top of videos.
-* [cTune](https://github.com/An7ar35/ctune) - A ncurses based internet radio player written in C for Linux.
 * [Editly](https://github.com/mifi/editly) - A tool and framework for declarative NLE (non-linear video editing) using Node.js and ffmpeg.
 * [ffmpeg](https://ffmpeg.org/) - The Swiss knife of video editing from the command line.
 * [FFMPerative](https://github.com/remyxai/FFMPerative) - Powered by Large Language Models (LLMs) through an intuitive chat interface, now you can compose video edits in natural language.